P0047 code definition

 YourMechanic offers certified mobile mechanics who will come to your home or office to diagnose and repair your vehicle.
 Get a quote and book an appointment online or speak to a service advisor at 1-800-701-6230.

-This article originally appeared on YourMechanic.com as P0047 OBD-II Trouble Code: Turbo/Super Charger Boost Control Solenoid Circuit Low and was authored by John Nelson.
+This article originally appeared on YourMechanic.com as P0047 OBD-II Trouble Code: Turbo/Super Charger Boost Control Solenoid Circuit Low.